 For the pork: Adjust oven rack to lower-middle position and preheat oven to 275°F. Line a rimmed baking sheet with a double layer of heavy-duty aluminum foil.
 Place pork and juices on top and fold up foil, crimping to seal loosely but making sure that there is room for air to circulate inside.
 Place in oven and roast for 3 hours.
 Fold back foil, increase oven temperature to 325°F, and continue roasting, basting pork with pan juices occasionally, until pork shows almost no resistance when a metal skewer or knife is inserted into it and the surface is crackly and brown.
 Remove pork from oven and let rest for 10 to 15 minutes.
 Slice or shred before serving.

 Pour accumulated pork juices into a bowl and discard all except 1 cup.
 Whisk pork drippings into mojo and season to taste with salt.

-For rice bowls, serve 4oz of pork and ½ cup of beans and 1/2 cup greens or vegeables over ½ – 1 cup rice.
+To assemble rice bowls, serve about 4 ounces of pork, ½ cup of beans and 1/2 cup greens or vegeables over ½ – 1 cup cooked rice.
 Pour mojo over the top.
 Pork and beans freeze well, and leftover pork is delicous on sandwich buns!